UWCNuclear/UbuntuSetUp/README.md

 # How to install Geant4 on Ubuntu
-**Step 1.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download and move it to your home directory on Ubuntu (cd ~)
+**Step 1.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu (cd ~)

 **Step 2.**	 Unpack the Geant4 source package using: